Mount Si Natural Resources Conservation Area

 Directions to Little Si Trailhead at Mount Si NRCA

 Traveling either east or west on Interstate 90, take Exit 32 at North Bend.
 Turn north (toward Mount Si) onto 436th Avenue.
 At the “T” intersection, turn left onto North Bend Way.
 In one-third of a mile, turn right onto Mt.
 Si Road.
-Shortly after crossing the bridge over the Middle Fork Snoqualmie River, the road banks right.
-Just after this curve, look for a paved parking area on the left.
+Shortly after crossing the bridge over the Middle Fork Snoqualmie River, the road curves to the right and passes an overflow parking area, with the main parking lot located on the left just beyond the bend.

 A Washington State Discover Pass is required for parking at the Mount Si NRCA and the Little Si Trailhead at Mount Si NRCA.
 This funding helps DNR manage these important natural areas across the state.